 Honors sections of these aerospace engineering courses are offered.

-To earn the Honors Citation, students must successfully complete ENAE311H, either ENAE423H or ENAE457H, and 3 credits of ENAE398H.
+To earn the Honors Citation, students must successfully complete ENAE311H, ENAE423H , and 3 credits of ENAE398H.
+Students must also successfully complete ENAE283H unless they receive a special exception.
+Students also have the option to take ENAE457H in addition to their other ENAE honors courses.

 • ENAE 283H- Introduction to Aerospace Systems